microsoft/fluentui/packages/react-charting/docs/TestPlans/DonutChart/ComponentTests.md

 - HideLegend prop set to “true”. - [enzyme]
 - EnabledLegendsWrapLines prop set to “true”. - [enzyme]
 - ValueInsideDonut set to a string / number. - [enzyme]
+- HideLabels prop set to "false". - [enzyme]
+- HideLabels prop set to "false" and ShowLabelsInPercent prop set to "true". - [enzyme]

 ### Test case 3: [Specific DOM elements] Renders individual elements on a prop change: